OSB v Plywood - Which is Best?

 In an ideal world you would schedule your roof construction during a dry period if possible.
 Depending on your roofing design, allow time for membranes to be installed, or at the very least get a tarp on it before it sees any rain.
 Roofs are probably the better of the applications for OSB if you take steps to keep it fairly dry.
 Severe wetting may lead to swollen edges - that may be noticeable with asphalt shingles, but less so with other materials.

-And for amusement only, here is how plywood is actually made:
+And for amusement purposes, here is how plywood is actually made:

 I have found that OSB is really highly combustible.
 I have used scraps of OSB to start my outdoor fireplace......in the rain!